eseverett/CXLS_Interlocks_Docs/docs/source/testing_documentation/Vault-1_laser.rst

     - The LOCAL INTERLOCK CONTACT CONTROL modules will stay armed.
     - Pharos LASER ENCLOSURE INTERLOCK protocase door monitor will display :red:`CLOSED`.
     - Pharos UV and IR shutters will not close.
-    - Pharos UV and IR shutter controllers will display :red:`something different`.
+    - The Pharos power supply is cut off.

 #.
 Turn the Pharos LASER ENCLOSURE INTERLOCK protocase INTERLOCK OVERRIDE key from :red:`OVERRIDE` to :red:`INTERLOCK`.
    The STATUS LED changed to :green:`green`.